About MonadPulse

 MonadPulse is an independent analytics platform for the Monad network.
 It shows what no standard block explorer does: validator performance patterns, health scores, block production anomalies, gas trends, and real-time alerts.

-Built by shadowoftime, an independent Monad validator based in Sydney, Australia.
+Built by shadowoftime, an independent Monad testnet validator based in Sydney, Australia.
 The platform runs on the same server as the validator node, pulling data directly from the local RPC with zero external dependencies.

 How does Health Score work?